ionic-team/ionic-docs/docs/api/textarea.md

 import Slots from '@site/static/auto-generated/textarea/slots.md';

 <head>
-  <title>Ionic Textarea Component and CSS Properties for Multi-Line Input</title>
+  <title>ion-textarea: Ionic Textarea Component and CSS Properties for Multi-Line Input</title>
   <meta name="description" content="Textarea is for multi-line input.
 The component accepts native textarea attributes in addition to Ionic properties.
 Read to learn about use and CSS elements." />
 </head>